h2oai/h2o4gpu/FAQ.md

 The default is backend='auto', and we try to make reasonable decisions about which back end is used.

+### Why is the GPU algorithm so slow? ###

+Ensure the model.model.backend is 'h2o4gpu' to confirm the GPU was used.
+You should also get a WARNING that the class reverted to sklearn.

+Check your input data type by checking model.model.double_precision (or directly model.double_precision if not using wrapper), and if this is 1 uses 64-bit floats on the GPU.
+64-bit floats are much slower than 32-bit floats (double_precision=0).

+Lastly, for small data sizes, the transfer time to the GPU can take longer than the processing on the GPU, and the CPU can be faster in such or similar cases.

+### Why is sklearn bundled into h2o4gpu? ###

+Minor reason 1) Our wrappers need API consistency, and sometimes sklearn or xgboost change their API.
+Or we want to support advanced featuers in the APIs that are by default disabled.

+Minor reason 2) We want to ensure anyone who uses h2o4gpu gets a consistent and reliable experience in terms of stability.
+Anyone can rebuild h2o4gpu against any sklearn or xgboost version they like, but it wouldn't be validated to work.

+Major reason: We found it easiest to wrap our GPU backend and the sklearn as a backend by having a wrapper class that is the same name as sklearn classes.
+And in order to easily inherit sklearn CPU backends, even if we haven't written a wrapper, bundling seems easiest via a bit of bash magic.

 ### How is this different from scikit-cuda,  pycuda, magma, cula, etc. ###

 [Scikit-cuda](https://github.com/lebedov/scikit-cuda) and